melekes/homeonrails.com/content/post/2018-06-06-better-open-source-with-tokenized-github.md

 [Gitcoin](https://gitcoin.co/)).
 It needs to be hard-coded into the platform.

 Maybe that's what [oscoin](http://oscoin.io/) is planning to do.
 I don't know.
+Not sure if we need decentralised Github, at least in it's open-source part.
+But it's possible people will switch to such platform because their private repositories will be there.

 But I am convinced we deserve better Github for open-source projects.

 --